Spaghetti pomodoro or pasta pomodoro is an Italian tomato and basil pasta recipe beloved worldwide for its taste and simplicity.

 Olive oil

-Extra virgin olive oil is best because it has a richer and fruitier flavor, but regular olive oil works too.
+Extra virgin olive oil is best because it has a richer and fruitier flavor, but regular olive oil works, too.

 Garlic

-A couple of fresh garlic cloves are a must in pasta Pomodoro.
-You can add crushed cloves for a milder garlic flavor or finely minced cloves for a stronger flavor.
-Usually, the authentic Italian recipe calls for crushed garlic.
+You can add crushed cloves for a milder garlic flavor or finely minced cloves for a more robust flavor.

 Fresh basil